-OET SANDWICH
+OET SANDWICH BOOK

-What is the OET Sandwich?
+What is the OET SandwichBook?
 Really, its a very simple way of thinking about paragraphs in the OET exam: OET Letters are a bit like a sandwich.
 Why?
 Because they have parts that don't change (the pieces of bread!) and parts that do change (the filling!
 The cheese, tomato, meat, etc.).
 I don't know why, but this simple (and silly?) idea is something that has remained through my years as an OET teacher.
 I think it is just partly because people like sandwiches!
 But also its a just a good starting point: it is a simple place to begin writing a letter.
 Some of my past students have even told me that it made them feel less nervous in the exam.
 Why?
 Because it gives you a simple way to start planning your letter: it gives you a way in.

 Who is this book for?
 This is a book that is for both doctors and nurses, equally.
 There are a number of reasons for this: First, both nurses and doctors are assessed according to exactly the same criteria in OET.
 That is to say, the official OET Criteria of: Purpose, Content, Conciseness and Clarity, Genre and Style, and Language.
 There is no difference in terms of assessment categories.